mill2994/old_website_hugo/content/_index.md

 cascade:
 featured_image: 'michigan-state-university_941.jpeg'
 ---
-Welcome to my website with a few of my favorite projects.
+Welcome to my personal website with a few of my favorite projects.
 Scroll down to read about them, or visit my about page to learn more about the person behind the code!